gbv/beaconspec/beacon.md

 attributes of `<link>` elements and `<link>` elements without `source` attribute SHOULD be ignored.

-Note that in contrast to Beacon text files, link fields MAY include line breaks, which are removed by whitespace normalization.
-Furthermore id field, annotation field and target field MAY include a vertical bar, which is encoded as `%7C` during construction the link.
+Note that in contrast to Beacon text files, link tokens MAY include line breaks, which are removed by whitespace normalization.
+Furthermore id field, annotation field and target token MAY include a vertical bar, which is encoded as `%7C` during construction the link.

 # Mappings